-Quality Resistance Welding Solutions: Defining the Optimum Process
+Quality Resistance Welding Solutions Defining the Optimum Process

-A quality resistance welding solution both meets the application objectives and produces stable, repeatable results in a production environment.
-In defining the optimum process the user must approach the application methodically and consider many variables.
+A quality resistance welding solution can be defined as one that meets the application objectives and produces stable, repeatable results in a production environment.
+In order to define the optimum process the user must approach the application in a methodical way and many variables must be considered.
 In this article we will look at the following key stages and principles to be considered when defining the optimum resistance welding process:

 - Materials and their properties

-- Basic resistance welding
+- Basic resistance welding principles

-- principles

 - Weld profiles

 - Approach to development

 - Common problems

-- Use of screening DOE's
+- Use of screening DOE'S

-- Use of factorial DOE's
+- Use of factorial DOE'S

-Resistance Welding -- A Material World
+Resistance Welding - A Material World

-The first consideration in designing a quality welding solution is the properties of the materials to be joined and the quality requirements of the desired welded joint.
-At this stage, it is worthwhile to review the way the resistance welding process works and the likely outcome when the parts are resistance welded.
+The first stage in designing a quality welding solution is to consider the properties of the materials to be joined and also the quality requirements of the desired welded joint.
+When considering these properties it is worthwhile to review the way the resistance welding process works and the likely outcome when the parts are resistance welded.